 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Binghamton, the City Center neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

 One of the unique characteristics of the Binghamton City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.0% of the neighborhoods in America.
-In a nation where 1 out of every 4 children lives in poverty, the Binghamton City Center neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the Binghamton City Center neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the Binghamton City Center community truly stands out from the rest in this regard.

 Also, one of the most interesting things about the Binghamton City Center neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 50.1% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 95.7% of the neighborhoods in America.